kamaddal/Managed-Synapse_deployment/README.md

-# Azure Synapse on Managed Vnet
+# Azure Synapse on Private Endpoints

 Azure Synapse Analytics is a limitless analytics service that brings together data integration, enterprise data warehousing, and big data analytics.